-Another member of the L&OD team suggested that Libby and her colleague use Synapse’s Learning Design System to ease some of the bottlenecks that were slowing the project down.
-It had already beenused by the company for a similar training project with success.
+Another member of the L&OD team suggested that Libby and her colleague use Synapse to ease some of the bottlenecks that were slowing the project down.
+It had already been used by the company for a similar training project with success.

-Libby began working with Synapse in order to speed up the project.
-Their Learning Design System provided one centralized location for the entire training development process.
+Libby began leveraging Synapse in order to speed up the project.
+The software provided one centralized location for the entire training development process.
 The L&OD team could work with SMEs and the communications team directly in the platform, create blueprints of the training project, assign tasks, and collaborate with all stakeholders.

-The Learning Design System templates were of immediate value to the team.
-They allowed L&OD to be very clear on what was needed and where it should go.
+The Templates function within Synapse was of immediate value to the team.
+It allowed L&OD to be very clear on what was needed and where it should go.
 They were able to assign tasks to specific SMEs and have a birds-eye view of what was going on with all the moving parts of the project.

 The single sign-on feature allowed SMEs to use their company credentials to log into Synapse and take part in the project.
 Once the SME was logged in, all they had to do was look for tasks assigned to them and the projects specific to their expertise within the platform.